volanStudio/pioppi/python/gifc/README.md

 ## Running GIFc

-GIFc takes a video file as an input and creates a directory with frame by frame source pngs and gifs and a compiled final gif at 8 fps.
+GIFc takes a video file as an input and creates a directory with frame by frame source pngs and gifs and a compiled final gif at 8 fps that pauses on the last frame for 10 seconds.

 ```
 python GIFc.py {videoFile}